thomaslepoix/Qucs-RFlayout/doc/tutorials/openems.md

 ### Deal with too close mesh lines : Stub filter example <a name="Deal_with_too_close_mesh_lines_Stub_filter_example"></a>

-For a better understanding of how each component is meshed by Qucs-RFlayout, you can read the documentation.
-TODO
+For a better understanding of how each component is meshed by Qucs-RFlayout, you can read the documentation (The `/usr[/local]/share/doc/qucsrflayout/oems_mesh_*.pdf` if you ran `make doc` while building).

 ---